Adriana Albini is born in Venice (I) and works in Milan, married, with two children.

 She is currently a Full Professor of General Pathology, Department of Medicine, at Milano Bicocca University.
 She is the Director of the Laboratory of Vascular Biology and Angiogenesis of the Fondazione MultiMedica Milan.
 She has a Ph.D in Chemistry and trained from 1980 to 1983 as a Biochemist and postdoctoral fellow at Max-Planck Institute for Biochemistry, Martinsried bei Muenchen, Germany.
 From 1985 to 1988 worked as “Visiting Scientist” at NIH, Bethesda MD (USA).

-In 2018 was elected in the Board of Directors of AACR (American Association for Cancer Research) the oldest association for cancer research in the world with about 40,000 members She has been President of the Italian Society for Cancer Research (SIC) and President of Metastasis Research Society (MRS).
+In 2018 was elected in the Board of Directors of AACR (American Association for Cancer Research) the oldest association for cancer research in the world with about 40,000 members

 She is member of the following editorial boards of scientific journals: Journal of the National Cancer Institute, Carcinogenesis, Molecular Cancer Therapeutics, Cancer Prevention Research.